vigisoft/rdp-port-knocking/README.md

 # RDP Port Knocking
-This program implements port knocking for access to Windows via RDP.
+This program implements port knocking for access to Windows via RDP / TS.

 ## First steps
 It is important to note that firewall settings and remote access service installation must be done in advance by a qualified professional.